Thyroid Nodules – Symtpoms, Diagnosis & Treatment | SingHealth

 In suitable patients, thyroid surgery can be performed without using a neck incision.
 The surgery may be endoscopic or robot-assisted, with skin incisions located in the axilla or armpit and less visible than a neck scar.

-Malignant Nodules
+Malignant nodules

 Some thyroid cancers can spread to the lymph nodes in the neck, and your doctor may need to remove some of the lymph nodes in your neck during the operation as well.